Ramban district

-Ramban district is an administrative district in the Jammu division of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+Ramban district is an administrative district in the Jammu division of Jammu and Kashmir in the disputed Kashmir region.
 It is located in a valley surrounded the Pir Panjal range.
 It was carved out as a separate district from erstwhile Doda district in 2007.
 It is located in the Jammu division.
 The district headquarters are at Ramban town, which is located midway between Jammu and Srinagar on the banks of the Chenab river on National Highway-44, approximately 151 km from Jammu and Srinagar.